+- 5.1 Learning Objectives

+- 5.2 Introduction / Assessment of Prior Knowledge

+- 5.3 Changes in the caste system

+- 5.4 Factors affecting caste system

+- 5.5 Summary

+- 5.6 Self Assessment Questions

+- 5.7 Key Words

+- 5.8 Study Guide

+1. To understand the factors affecting caste structure.

+The term 'Caste' is derived from a Portuguese word 'Casta' meaning breed, race or group.
+As already mentioned, castes are ascriptive groups.
+Thus basically caste refers to people belonging to the same breed.
+An individual is born into a caste, and this status is usually permanent.
+Though the elements of castes are found outside India, it is only in India that numerous castes are found.
+The term 'caste' has been defined differently by different people.

+5.3 Changes in the caste system

-- 1. Decline in the supremacy of Brahmins: In the traditional caste system, the Brahmins were at the apex of the social and religious sphere and thus they enjoyed supremacy over others.
-But due to the processes of secularization and westernization, the authority of the Brahmins gradually declined and they ceased to enjoy the traditional respect and honour in the society. - 2.
+Decline in the supremacy of Brahmins: In the traditional caste system, the Brahmins were at the apex of the social and religious sphere and thus they enjoyed supremacy over others.
+But due to the processes of secularization and westernization, the authority of the Brahmins gradually declined and they ceased to enjoy the traditional respect and honour in the society.

 Changes in the caste hierarchy: Traditionally, each caste was maintaining its own style of life and the higher castes maintained a better life than the rest.
 But in course of time the process of Sanskritization started.
-Sanskritization is a process in which a status group aspiring for upward mobility in the system of social stratification tends to emulate the life style of the higher castes.
-The lower castes followed Sanskritization to bring about a change in their social status. - 3.
-Changes in status: The status-indicating function of castes has undergone changes due to the process of secularization, westernization and materialistic attitude of individuals. - 4.
+Sanskritization is a process in which a status group aspiring for upward mobility in the system of social stratification tends to emulate the lifestyle of the higher castes.
+The lower castes followed Sanskritization to bring about a change in their social status.

+Changes in status: The status-indicating function of castes has undergone changes due to the process of secularization, westernization and materialistic attitude of individuals.

 Occupational changes: In a caste-ridden society, occupations were hereditary and an individual's birth into a particular caste determined his occupation forever.
-But when the rigidity of the caste system broke down, occupational changes were also marked. - 5.
-Changes in the sphere of culture: It has changed the life style of different caste groups, their modes of living, patterns of worship and performance of rites and rituals, customs and traditional practices. - 6.
+But when the rigidity of the caste system broke down, occupational changes were also marked.

+Changes in the sphere of culture: It has changed the life style of different caste groups, their modes of living, patterns of worship and performance of rites and rituals, customs and traditional practices.

 Changes in commensality: People are no more confined to their places of origin.
 They have migrated to different places and so it becomes very difficult to stick to the restrictions relating to the food habits.
 Particularly in the urban places where the strangers dine in hotels, it is impossible to maintain restrictions.
-In various offices and work-organizations, the same relaxation is evident.
-The employees assemble together for inter-dining. - 7.
+In various offices and work- organizations, the same relaxation is evident.
+The employees assemble together for inter-dining.

 Attitudinal changes: Changes in the attitude towards castes have been noticed within the system.
 This relates to loss of faith in the ascriptive pattern and jurisdiction of the system itself.

-Factors Affecting Caste System:
+5.4 Factors affecting caste system

-1. Modern Education: Modern education being secular in nature, is indifferent to, if not against, religion.
+Modern Education: Modern education being secular in nature is indifferent to, if not against, religion.
 It is, on the one hand, based on such democratic values like equality, liberty and fraternity and on the other hand, grounded on such scientific values like reason and observation.
 Therefore, with the spread of modern education, the beliefs like divine origin of caste, karma and 'karmaphala', which provided ethical justification for caste system, are growing weaker and weaker in the minds of people.
-As modern education is usually imparted in co-educational institutions, it encourages inter-caste marriages, based on love, among the educated young men and women.
+As modern education is usually imparted in coeducational institutions, it encourages inter-caste marriages, based on love, among the educated young men and women.
 Thus, modern education acts as a very powerful force against caste system in India.